Ray-B-Ouamba/COFFEE-CULTURE-WITH-DYNAMIC-MENU-BACKGROUND-IMAGES/README.md

 * CSS.
 * JavaScript

-## OPTIMIZATIONS
-Create a Coffe-Culture-Menu with a background changing image.

 ## LESSONS LEARNED:
+* Utilize the "setInterval" function."
-* Learn the basic of CSS.
+* use the method " addEventListener."
-* Use CSS to set the color, font, size, and other aspects of HTML elements.

 ## SIMILAR PROJECT: